terraware/terraserver/docs/data-model.md

 #### Folder organization

-Folders can be nested in an arbitrary hierarchy, subject to a few rules.

-* The top-level resource is always an organization folder.
+Folders can be nested in an arbitrary hierarchy, but the top-level resource (the first element in the resource path) must always be an organization folder, and organization folders cannot appear below the top level of the hierarchy.
-* Organization folders can only appear at the top level (that is, organizations can't be nested). **Q: Is this true?**
-* At most one controller folder can appear in a path (that is, controllers can't be nested). **Q: Is this true?
-What would it mean to nest controllers?**
-* Sequences and files whose data come from controllers must be descendents of a controller folder, but there can be additional basic folders between the controller folder and the sequence or file resource.

-Typically, each physical device will be represented by a basic folder that contains the sequences and files with that device's data.

-Putting all that together, the path to a sequence representing readings from a device that is managed by a controller has a structure like,

-    /organization[/basic[/basic...]]/controller[/basic[/basic...]]/device/sequence
+Typically, each controller will have its own controller folder, and each device managed by that controller will have a basic folder under the controller folder.
+Concretely, a typical resource path will look like:

+    /organization/controller/device/sequence

+For large installations, the folders can be further subdivided if needed using additional levels of basic folders.

 #### Permissions